Labs64/credit-tracker/readme.txt

 1. Upload the extracted archive folder 'credit-tracker' to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. *(optional)* Go to "Settings / Credit Tracker" to adjust settings
+3. *(optional)* Go to "Settings > Credit Tracker" to adjust settings

 = via WordPress Admin =

-1. Go to "Plugins / Add New"
+1. Go to "Plugins > Add New"
 2. Search for `Credit Tracker`
 3. Install the plugin called `Credit Tracker` and activate it
-4. Go to "Settings / Credit Tracker" to adjust settings (optional)
+4. Go to "Settings > Credit Tracker" to adjust settings (optional)

 == Frequently Asked Questions ==

-= Where can I find the settings to adjust the plugin work after activation? =
+= How do I adjust the Plugin Settings? =

-Go to "Settings / Credit Tracker" to adjust plugin settings.
+Once you have activated the plugin you can tinker with the settings to your heart’s content.
+If you head to "Settings > Credit Tracker" and you can adjust all settings from there.

 = How do I include a Credit Tracker on my page? =

+If you want to show the Credit Tracker on a specific page or set of pages on your website then you can use the code below (provided that the plugin has already been installed and activated).
+The appearance of the Credit Tracker table can be fully customized by making a few simple changes to the embed code, the details of which are listed below.
+Inclusion of the table is of course entirely optional, have a play with the different sizes and styles to see what works for your site.

 `[credit_tracker_table id="11,22,33" size="thumbnail|medium|large|full" style="mercury"]`

-* **id** *(optional)* - specify the attachment ID (one or more).
-The default behavior, if no ID is specified, is to display all images containing author info.
+* **id** *(optional)* - specify which images you want to list in the table (one or more).
+If no ID is specified, the default display is to show all images containing author info.
-* **size** *(optional)* - specify the image size to use for the thumbnail display.
-Valid values include "thumbnail", "medium", "large", "full".
+* **size** *(optional)* - specify the image size to use for the thumbnail display within the credit tracker table.
+The choice of sizes includes "thumbnail", "medium", "large" and "full".
 The default value is "thumbnail".
-* **style** *(optional)* - specify the table style.
+* **style** *(optional)* - Specify the table style to suite your website.
 Valid values include "default", "mercury", "mars".
-The default value is "default".
+If no value is set, the "default" style will be used.

-= Do I always have to update 'credit_tracker_table' if I added/modified a media library entry? = No, if you add/edit/delete a media library entry, your 'credit_tracker_table' is automatically regenerated.
+= Do I have to manually update the Credit Tracker Table if I add/modify a media library entry? =

+Nope!
+If you add/edit/delete a media library entry, your 'credit_tracker_table' is automatically updated to reflect any changes you have made.
+Obviously, if the new entry is not already included in the images you want to list, it will not appear until you set the code to apply this change.

 = Will Credit Tracker work with my theme? =

 Yes.
-Credit Tracker will work with any theme, but may require some styling to make it match nicely.
+Credit Tracker is designed to work with any theme, but it may require some styling to make it match the rest of the theme and achieve that seamless integration.

 = Does this plugin work with BuddyPress (bbPress)? =

-Yes.
+Yep, it does.

 = Which WordPress versions are supported? =

-To use all features in the plugin, a minimum of version WordPress 3.5 with PHP 5.2.4 is required.
+In order to get the most out of the plugin and use all of its features, you will need to be using WordPress 3.5 with PHP 5.2.4 as a minimum.
+Updates will continue to be released for the plugin as the main WordPress CMS is updated.

-= Where can I request new features and extensions? =
+= Can I request new features and extensions to be included in future releases of the plugin? =

+We always welcome your feedback and would love to know what you would like to see done next with the plugin and what features you would like integrated.
 You can vote on and request new features and extensions in our [Credit Tracker Issue Tracker](https://github.com/Labs64/credit-tracker/issues)

 = Where can I report bugs? =

-Bugs can be reported on the [Credit Tracker Issue Tracker](https://github.com/Labs64/credit-tracker/issues).
+If you have discovered a bug, we want to know so that we can get it fixed as soon as possible!
+We always work to make sure that the plugin is working fully prior to releasing an update but sometimes problems do arise.
+All bugs and issues can be reported on the [Credit Tracker Issue Tracker](https://github.com/Labs64/credit-tracker/issues).

-= Credit Tracker is awesome!
+= I love Credit Tracker, it’s awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](https://github.com/Labs64/credit-tracker) :)
+Join in on our [GitHub repository](https://github.com/Labs64/credit-tracker) :) You can also leave us a nice review on the WordPress site to let others know what you think of the plugin!

 == Screenshots ==

-1. Credit Tracker settings
+1. Adjust Credit Tracker Settings from within the WordPress CMS
-2. Edit Media Library entry
+2. Credit Tracker Integration within the WordPress Media Library
-3. Media Library view
+3. Media Library Overview with Credit Tracker Details
-4. 'credit_tracker_table' shortcode
-5. Overriden caption shortcode
+4. Example layouts and styles for the Credit Tracker Table when integrated within the main site via ShortCode
+5. Custom Image Caption Shortcode to reflect Credit Information

 == Changelog ==

 = 0.9.4 =
-* Integrate NetLicensing to validate activated plugin features
+* Activated plugin features box
 * Add 'Get Media Data' button at media library
 * Use stock agency credit format for shortcodes
 * Added credit formats for: Fotolia, iStockphoto, Shutterstock, Corbis_Images, Getty_Images
-* Parse Fotolia media data

 = 0.9.3 =
 * Update plugin information